lucasnsaraujo/pythonscripts/README.md

 # pythonscripts
-A couple of Python script I've been writing since I've learned to code
+A couple of Python scripts I've been writing since I've learned to code